CarmenPopoviciu/angularConnect-protractor-styleguide/styleguide.md

   elements on a page

-### Declare page object functions for operations that require more than one step.
+### Declare page object functions for operations that require more than one step

 ```javascript
 /**